varnish/Varnish-Book/varnish_book.rst

    .. varnishd

    The central block of Varnish is the Varnish daemon ``varnishd``.
-   This daemon accepts HTTP requests from clients, sends requests to a backend and caches the retured objects.
+   This daemon accepts HTTP requests from clients, sends requests to a backend and caches the returned objects.
    ``varnishd`` is further explained in the `Varnish Architecture`_ section.

    .. varnishadm

    ``varnishadm`` controls a running Varnish instance.
    The  ``varnishadm``  utility establishes a command line interface (CLI) connection to ``varnishd``.
+   This utility is the only one that may affect a running instance of Varnish.
    You can use ``varnishadm`` to:

    - start and stop ``varnishd``,